 What have been the greatest challenges of your career so far?

-Professional musicians are immersed in a particularly competitive ad demanding environment whatever their career choice (orchestral, solo, teaching etc).
-In my experience it takes courage and determination but also honesty and commitment to an ideal to pursue one’s goals in this business.
+Professional musicians are immersed in a particularly competitive and demanding environment whatever their career choice (orchestral, solo, teaching etc).
+In my experience, it takes courage and determination but also honesty and commitment to an ideal to pursue one’s goals in this business.
 You have to come to terms with your insecurities at a very early age and strive to improve without being crushed by constant judgement.
 I remember often thinking it was to much for me, or that I couldn’t measure up to expectations.
 But being on stage and meeting inspiring colleagues was always my antidote, the one thing that has made everything worth it.
 As an interpreter I also feel a very strong sense of responsibility in communicating the scores I play, in being their voice, so the audience can hear them.
 I don’t think one can ever feel like they have “arrived” in this job.
 What is so thrilling is what is around the corner, and the hard work you need to be ready to get there.
 It isn’t easy to stay focused and sometimes the pressure can be overwhelming so I really consider my hours of practice as my safe space, where I can build up the strength (and sometimes the barriers) I need to go out on stage feeling secure.
 I somehow face my biggest challenges when I’m alone, overcoming my weakness and trying to boost my sense of control in a steady and analytic way because out there, on stage, anything can happen!

 Which performance/recordings are you most proud of?